davidvkimball/astro-modular/src/content/posts/why-do-we-desire-to-travel.md

 Each journey teaches you something about how to inhabit time, how to accept the transience of everything that once seemed permanent.

 ## **The Return**
+Every journey ends with a return.
+But the home you return to is never the same.
+Or maybe its you who has shaped yourself.

+You enter the same room, and yet, the silence feels different.
+The light seems softer.
+You see the ordinary with new reverence.
+*You realize that travel never truly ends, it continues within you, as a rearranged way of seeing.*

+People often say, "I wish I could stay there forever".
+But if you did, the magic would fade.
+**The awe depends on distance.** You are meant to arrive and depart, to love and release.
+That's how meaning breathes.

+==And perhaps, that's why the best travellers are never escapists.== ==They are returners, those who carry the world's vastness back into the smallest corners of their lives.==

+## **The Still Journey**
+Not all travel needs motion.
+Some journeys unfold in the mind, while reading, while dreaming, while remembering.
+The act of imagining another place is itself a form of travel.
+It rearranges your sense of the possible.

+**The ones who cannot move, by circumstance, by pain, by duty, are often the greatest travellers in spirit.**
+Their inner landscapes are rich with unvisited worlds.
+They learn to find depth in stillness, and motion in thought.

+**Perhaps the truest journey is not across lands, but across layers of consciousness.**
+To descend into your own silence and discover that it too, is vast.

+## **The Eternal Thirst**
+We desire to travel because something in us refuses finality.
+Because no matter how much we love home, we know we are finished yet.
+The heart aches for renewal the way earth aches for rain.

+**Travel in its deepest sense, is not about escape or discovery, its about remembering the motion of being alive.**
+To be human is to wonder, to question, to desire newness even when surrounded by comfort.
+The bird doesn't apologise for its restlessness, nor should you.

+Maybe that's what it means to be alive, to be alive, to be a pilgrim of your own becoming.
+To keep walking, even through doubt, until movement itself becomes a prayer.

+You may cross countries or never leave your town.
+You may move through silence, through grief, through memory.
+But so long as you keep searching for new ways, you are still travelling.

+Because travel is not a departure from life.
+**IT IS LIFE, disguised as movement, as longing, as you.**